bcomnes/hitachi-s4160-scan/README.md

-hitachi-s4160-scan
+Hitachi S4160 Restoration Project
 =============

-This is the readme for the hitachi-s4160-scan modernization project.
-This program is designed to gather digital images off of a vintage Hitachi s4160 scanning electron microsocpe.
+This is repository for files, programs and documentation relating to PSU's nanogroup Hitachi s4160 restoration project.
+While sprase at this point, the documentation for this proect can be found in the wiki, as well as the microscope manuals found in the lab.
+This LabVIEW program is designed to gather digital images off of the video out signal found on the back of the SEM.

 ![Image of the hitachi-s4160](https://raw.github.com/bcomnes/hitachi-s4160-scan/master/Documentation/Wiki%20Images/2013-01-26%2018.23.33.jpg)